prajwalkr/transpeller/README.md

 ## Using Video-Swin as a feature extractor

 We also release the pre-trained Video-Swin model which is used to extract the features mentioned above.
-The model has been trained on person-crops of the BOBSL dataset.
+The model has been trained on person crops of the BOBSL dataset.
+The model will work best if the signer crops are similar to that of the BOBSL signer crops.
 You can get the pre-trained checkpoint [here](https://www.robots.ox.ac.uk/~vgg/research/transpeller/video-swin-s.pth).
 Below is a small example of how to use it:

 ```python
 from videoswin import SwinTransformer3D, VideoPreprocessing